 How Does OSHA Regulate Forklift LOTO Procedures?

-OSHA mandates LOTO under 29 CFR 1910.147, requiring employers to develop written procedures, train employees, and inspect protocols annually.
-Forklifts fall under “energy-emitting equipment,” necessitating isolation of batteries, hydraulics, and engines.
-Non-compliance penalties exceed $15,000 per violation.
-OSHA emphasizes documented training, device standardization, and supervisor accountability to enforce safe practices.
+OSHA regulates LOTO under 29 CFR 1910.147, requiring employers to establish written procedures, provide training, and conduct annual inspections.
+Forklifts, as energy-emitting equipment, must have batteries, hydraulics, and engines properly isolated.
+Non-compliance can result in fines exceeding $15,000 per violation.
+OSHA emphasizes employee training, device standardization, and supervisor accountability.

 Why Are Stored Energy Sources a Major Concern in Forklift LOTO?